HL7-DaVinci/test-ehr/README.md

 # EHR FHIR Server

-This subproject hosts a HAPI FHIR server that is based on the [hapi-fhir-jpaserver-example](https://github.com/jamesagnew/hapi-fhir/tree/master/hapi-fhir-jpaserver-example).
+This subproject hosts a HAPI FHIR server that is based on the now-deprecated [hapi-fhir-jpaserver-example](https://github.com/jamesagnew/hapi-fhir/tree/master/hapi-fhir-jpaserver-example).
+The new repo is found [here](https://github.com/hapifhir/hapi-fhir-jpaserver-starter).

 ## Running the server

 1. Make sure `gradle` is installed on your machine.
-Gradle v8 or higher.
+Gradle v6.9 or higher.
 2. Run `gradle bootRun`
 3. In a separate terminal tab, run `gradle loadData` to load resources